Ideas + Advice

 Getting Social

 Welcome to our home!
-I’ll be sharing some of my tips and tricks that I’ve learned while furnishing and decorating our small living space.
+I’ll be sharing some of my tips and tricks that I’ve learned while furnishing and decorating our simple living room floor plan.
 When we first moved into this home, I was worried about the lack of space.
-Our living area opens up into our dining room and kitchen, basically making it one space.
+Our living area opens up into our dining room and kitchen, basically making it one floor plan.
 The style of our home has changed towards a more modern feel over the years, which our family really enjoys.
-Modern design tends to be more clean-lined with a neutral color palette, which works well for a smaller space like ours.
-I have learned to love the challenge that comes with furnishing and decorating a smaller space!
+Modern design tends to be more clean-lined with a neutral color palette, which works well for a simple floor plan like ours.
+I have learned to love the challenge that comes with furnishing and decorating a simpler living room floor plan!

 Scale